l-vo/photos-picker/README.md

 * `DropBoxUploader`: upload the photos to Dropbox.
 The class constructor accepts a Dropbox API token as argument. ***Be careful, the script empty the `/photos` directory, you must limit your token access to application for avoiding unwanted deletions***.

 ## Contributing
-Other pickers and uploaders will come along the time.
-If you need a specific picker or a specific uploader, post an issue.
+Other pickers, filters and uploaders will come along the time.
+If you need a specific picker, filter or uploader, post an issue.
 Or better, submit a pull request :)